In hurricane-ravaged Louisiana, residents dig out, again

 Delta made landfall Friday evening near the coastal town of Creole with top winds of 100 mph (155 kph).
 It moved over Lake Charles, a city where Hurricane Laura damaged nearly every home and building in late August.

-No deaths had been reported by Saturday evening, but a hurricane’s wake can be treacherous.
+No deaths had been reported by Sunday morning, but a hurricane’s wake can be treacherous.
 Seven of the 32 deaths attributed to Laura came the day that hurricane struck.
 Many others were caused by carbon monoxide poisoning from generators, and 10,000 utility workers were dispatched Saturday to get power restored to thousands of customers.

 Lake Charles Mayor Nic Hunter estimated that hundreds of already battered homes took on water.
 And people were already exhausted and stressed — for two weeks the Wesleys had been sleeping on their back porch to escape the heat because they had no power.